Microsoft Customer Agreement

 • And don't forget the differences in Terms and Conditions, or you may find yourself in a peculiar situation when it's already too late.

-Talk to a Microsoft licensing expert
+Talk to an independent Microsoft licensing expert

-We are an independent consulting business that does not sell licenses or Cloud services.
+We are an independent consulting business that does not sell licences or Cloud services.
 That is on purpose, so our advice is unbiased.
-EA vs CSP is a tricky subject, and it's better to know how it can affect you before you switch.

 Please use the form below to send us a message, and we'll contact you as soon as possible to schedule a no-obligation call.